SarahLKatz/gatsby-portfolio/src/blogs/08-2019/12-dealing-with-rejection.md

 ---
 path: "/blogs/08-12-2019-dealing-with-rejection"
 draft: false
-title: "Dealing With Rejection: How To Bounce Back"
+title: "Dealing With Rejection: How I Bounce Back"
 date: "2019-08-12"
 ---

 I recently applied for a job that I was fairly excited about.
-I made it through the full interview process, even coming out of the onsite feeling decently good, but was not extended an offer.
+I made it through the full interview process, even coming out of the onsite feeling decently good, but was not extended an offer (in the interest of full disclosure, I was connected with someone else in the company to see if we could find a fit for me on a different team).

 So ... **rejection**.

 Everyone experiences rejection at some point in their career.
 I was fortunate in my first developer job search in that I never received a rejection after an onsite interview, but in this second round of job searching, I've gotten quite a few rejections (mostly either before I speak to anyone or after the initial phone screen, but a number of jobs have gone further along in the process (including a few onsite interviews) before deciding that I wasn't the right match).
 Being rejected hurts, especially when you've invested a lot of time and energy in the application and interview process.

-The most important thing to do after a rejection is to pick yourself back up and keep going.
+The hardest, but also most important, thing to do after a rejection is to pick yourself back up and keep going.
 For me, that's not really a one-step process.
 Here are some of the steps I go through to bounce back after a rejection:

 * _Acceptance_ - After an interview (and sometimes before the interview), I have a tendency to get ahead of myself and imagine myself working for the company.
 After a rejection, I take a few moments to internalize the rejection and come to terms with the fact that my visions of myself working for this company are not going to be coming true right now.